 Bethel University opened its doors to students in the fall of 1947, with 93 students enrolled.
 The office of the president continues to be a place where vision, growth and spiritual revival are the focus -- all for the greater glory of God.
+This page highlights and honors all the previous presidents of Bethel.
+(Information on our current president can be found here.)

 The Rev. Woodrow I. Goodman, D.D., Lit.D.
 (1918–2004)